Torrid Ravens get jump on Giants, roll to easy 27-13 victory

+BALTIMORE (AP) — A very difficult football season for the Baltimore Ravens took a positive turn during a wonderful afternoon that started in exceptional fashion and ended with an ideal combination of events.

-BALTIMORE (AP) — Lamar Jackson directed four scoring drives during the decisive first half, and the surging Baltimore Ravens beat the New York Giants 27-13 Sunday to gain control of their own fate in the AFC playoff chase.
+Lamar Jackson directed four scoring drives during the decisive first half, and the surging Ravens beat the New York Giants 27-13 Sunday to gain control of their own fate in the AFC playoff chase.

+Soon after Baltimore’s fourth straight victory, Pittsburgh put the finishing touch on a win over Indianapolis and the New York Jets completed their upset of Cleveland.

-Baltimore’s fourth straight victory, combined with Pittsburgh’s win over Indianapolis, lifted the Ravens past the Colts in the AFC wild-card hunt.
-With a victory in Cincinnati next week, the Ravens (10-5) will earn a playoff berth for the third year in a row.
+That thrust the Ravens (10-5) past the Colts and Browns in the AFC wild-card hunt, which means Baltimore will earn a playoff berth for the third year in a row by winning at Cincinnati next week.

+“I was watching the scoreboard the whole game,” Ravens tight end Mark Andrews said.
+“Obviously, that’s good for us.
+Hopefully we take advantage of that.”

+It’s been a rough go for the Ravens, who last month dealt with an outbreak of COVID-19 that sidelined Jackson during a three-game skid that left Baltimore needing help to qualify for the postseason.

-The Giants (5-10) lost their third straight and were left with only a miniscule chance of making the postseason.
+The Giants (5-10), meanwhile, lost their third straight and walked off the field with only a miniscule chance of making the postseason.

+“We just have to execute fundamentally better,” first-year coach Joe Judge said.
+“We’ve got to do some things earlier in the game as coaches and players to start faster.”

 Jackson guided the Ravens to touchdowns on their first two possessions, then took them into field-goal position on his next two drives for a 20-3 halftime lead.